 French act Motorbass sampled it back in 1996 on ‘1980’.
 Then DJ Quik in 1998 (Down, Down, Down’) and M.E.D. (‘MEDical Card’) in 2010 among others…

 Kashif as a session musician.
 Kashif as a writter / arranger, Kashif as a producer… But also Kashif as an artist on his own.
-‘I Just Gotta Have You (Lover Turn Me On)’ stands as one of the highlights of his 1983 released eponymous album.
-An album pretty much illustrative of the team work which he embraced featuring regular collaborators such as Morrie Brown and Paul Lawrence Jones III.
+‘I Just Gotta Have You (Lover Turn Me On)’ stands as one of the highlights of his 1983 eponymous album.
+A collection pretty much illustrative of the team work which he embraced featuring regular collaborators such as Morrie Brown and Paul Lawrence Jones III.
 But also Bashiri Johnson on percussion, Ira Siegel on guitar.
 And, last but not least; Leslie Ming on drums or Wayne Brathwaite on bass.
 Not to mention Fonzi Thornton on backing vocals.
 With a feature by a then relatively unknown Kenny G. on saxophone.

 Seattle, WA-born saxophonist Kenneth Bruce Gorelick, better known as Kenny G. is much of a phenomenon.
 The ambassador of Smooth Jazz, he’s the biggest selling instrumental artist of the current times.
 Totalizing more than 75 million album sales.
 He started in 1973 as as sideman of Barry White‘s Love Unlimited Orchestra, aged 17.
 He then joined the Jeff Lorber Fusion band prior launching his solo career with the Lorber himself as a producer.
 We catch him back in 1983 on the opening cut to his third album (‘Gravity’), along with Kashif on vocals.
 This would be one of their numerous collaborations at the time.